 Case 2

 E2.
-The GP analyses the alarm situation and decides to change the telemonitoring protocol of his patient, in particular the therapy or the monitoring timing or the alarm thresholds;
+The GP analyses the alarm situation and decides to change the telemonitoring protocol of his patient, in particular the therapy or the monitoring timing or the alarm thresholds.

 If the GP decides to change the telemonitoring protocol, including therapy type, telemonitoring timing or alarm thresholds: